python-rope/rope/README.txt

 specially in java community.
 In the agile programing methodologies, like Extreme Programing, Refactoring is one of the core practices.

-  As Martin Fowler the writer of the "Refactoring: Improving the design of existing code" book says "Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its internal structure."

   Some IDEs support some basic refactorings like 'PyDev' (which uses bicycle repair man).
 These IDEs have a limited set of refactorings and fail when doing refactorings that need to know the type of objects in the source code (specially for relatively large projects). rope tries to provide a rich set of refactorings.
 Some of the refactorings require type inferencing which is described later.